avinashg0y4l/SentinelEye/README.md

 SentinelEye V2-A
 YOLO11n
 Classes: Smoke, Fire
+Input size: 640 × 640
 ```

-SentinelEye is currently a working research/prototype system focused on measurable UAV-based fire and smoke detection.
+SentinelEye is currently a working research/prototype system focused on measurable UAV-based Fire and Smoke detection.

+The project is structured to provide a clear path from visual detection toward a future contextual, risk-aware and multi-drone smart-city monitoring platform.